Protecting your service against fraud

 For example, if your service is only open to UK users, you could set up a system to check any non-UK requests and review them in detail.

-If you know that certain payment mechanisms have higher fraud rates, you might treat them as higher risk.
+If you know that certain payment mechanisms have higher fraud rates, you should treat them as higher risk.

 You could also check that a user’s browser and IP address matches their usual browser and IP address.
 Sudden changes might be a sign of fraudulent activity and you may wish to treat them as higher risk.

 You do not need to automatically prevent a transaction because of a change in browser or IP address.
-Depending on your service and what it does, you could delay or record it, or require other forms of verification to process the request.
+This may occur frequently if your users work from home or use virtual private networks (VPNs).
+Depending on your service and what it does, you could delay or record it, or require extra layers of verification to process the request.

 Preventing identity fraud